wkaisertexas/wkaisertexas.github.io/src/content/blog/tiktok-uploader.md

 )
 ```

-That’s it!
-TikTok-Uploader will automatically open a Chrome browser instance, log in to your TikTok account and upload your video.
+That’s it! `tiktok-uploader` will automatically open a Chrome browser instance, log in to your TikTok and upload `video.mp4`

 ## Uploading multiple videos sequentially

-Sequential uploads avoid redundant sign ins.
-Consequently, uploading multiple videos sequentially is also much faster.
+Sequential video uploads avoids redundant sign ins and is much faster.
+To upload multiple videos, pass a list of dictionaries to the **upload_videos** function.
+Each dictionary should contain the `path` and `description` of the video.

 ```python
 from tiktok_uploader.auth import AuthBackend